 Resistance training combined with cardiovascular intensity improves glycemic control, maintains bone mineral density, increases muscular strength, and prevents osteoporosis.
 Since resistance exercise promotes glucose uptake and increases insulin sensitivity during and after exercise for up to 24 hours, this is extremely beneficial for our diabetic clients.
 This increased uptake moves glucose (sugar) out of the blood stream and shunts it into the muscle cells where it is used for energy during the workout or stored for future exercise.
 Keep in mind, all of this is done without needing any assistance from medication.
 Exercise, thus, becomes the medicine.

 Medication, for the most part, is just a temporary Band-Aid.
 Human beings are not broken by default…if something is metabolically wrong, we need to get to the root cause and find out how to fix what is causing it in the first place.
-That is where our dietary consultation comes in (I’ll save those details for another post).
+That is why we focus on exercise techniques (changing the cellular metabolism) and dietary consultation (which you can read here).

 The Palm Beach Fit Body Boot Camp Workout